wp-plugins/thesis-openhook/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Remember the typos fixed in 2.3.1?
+There were others I should have caught then.
+I'm a terrible proofreader, but thanks, Dean (http://www.doublejoggingstrollershq.com/), for catching them!

 = 2.3.1 =
 * Fixed two stupid typos that killed everything that was right with the world.
 Well, they broke the plugin anyway.
 Thanks, Jim (http://doggybytes.ca/), for reporting so quickly!